-We finance our businesses through a combination of life insurance policy benefit receipts, equity offerings, debt offerings and our senior credit facility.
+We finance our businesses through a combination of life insurance policy benefit receipts, interest on other investments, equity offerings, debt offerings and our senior credit facility.
 We have used our debt offerings and our senior credit facility for policy acquisition, policy premiums and servicing costs, working capital and financing expenditures including paying principal, interest and dividends.